MicrosoftDocs/azure-dev-docs/articles/java/ee/deploy-java-liberty-app-aca.md

 ---

 > [!NOTE]
 > The Service Connector creates a secret in the container app that contains the value for `AZURE_SQL_CONNECTIONSTRING`, which is a password free connection string to the Azure SQL Database.
-See the sample value from [User-assigned managed identity authentication](/azure/service-connector/how-to-integrate-sql-database?tabs=sql-me-id-java#user-assigned-managed-identity) for more information.
+For more information, see the sample value from [User-assigned managed identity authentication](/azure/service-connector/how-to-integrate-sql-database?tabs=sql-me-id-java#user-assigned-managed-identity).

 ### Test the application